Kingsway International Christian Centre: Relocation history

 The church, whose majority membership is under 50 years of age, is predominantly of West African origin but claims that worshippers come from 46 nations.
 It was located for nine years on a 9.5 acre site in Hackney, London, close to the site of the 2012 Olympics Village.

 KICC had to vacate the site by November 2006 in order to make way for proposed developments for the 2012 London Olympics but did so only in late 2007.
-The last programme held at the old Hackney site was IGOC 2007, with many international guest speakers.
+The last event held at Waterden Road was the International Gathering of Champions 2007, with many international guest speakers like Bill Winston, Cindy Trimm and Robb Thompson.
 The church relocated to Hoe Street, Walthamstow, awaiting planning consent and the development of a large new site in Rainham, near the A13.
 However, the government was reluctant to give the required development planning consent.
 Eventually the church purchased and moved into its present larger site, Prayer City in Chatham, Kent, while retaining use of the Walthamstow site.
 In subsequent press releases, KICC announced plans and programmes scheduled for Prayer City from 2013 onwards.